BorderlessNomad/DataPlay/README.md

 ### Overview
 DataPlay is an open-source data analysis and exploration game developed by [PlayGen](http://playgen.com/) as part of the EU's [CELAR](http://celarcloud.eu) initiative.

 The aim of DataPlay, besides taking CELAR for a spin, is to provide a collaborative environment in which non-expert users get to "play" with government data.
 The system presents a range of elements of the data to users in a variety of visual forms.
 People are then encouraged to explore this data together.
-The system also seeks to identify potential correlations between disparate datasets, in order to help people discover hidden patterns within the data.
+The system also seeks to identify potential correlations between disparate datasets, in order to help users discover hidden patterns within the data.

 ### Architecture
 The back end is written in [Go](http://golang.org/), to provide concurrency for large volume data processing.
 There is a multiple master/node architecture which relies on [RabbitMQ](http://www.rabbitmq.com/) for its queue processing.
 The back end also utilises [Martini](https://github.com/go-martini/martini) for web routing, [PostgreSQL](http://www.postgresql.org/) with [GORM](https://github.com/jinzhu/gorm) for dealing with the government data, [Cassandra](http://cassandra.apache.org/) coupled with [gocql](https://github.com/gocql/gocql) for handling the web data and [Redis](http://redis.io/) for storing any volatile data.

-The front end is written in [CoffeeScript](http://coffeescript.org/) and [AngularJS](https://angularjs.org/) and makes use of the [d3.js](http://d3js.org/), [dc.js](http://dc-js.github.io/dc.js/) and [NVD3.js](http://nvd3.org/) graphical charting packages.
+The front end is written in [CoffeeScript](http://coffeescript.org/) and [AngularJS](https://angularjs.org/) and makes use of the [d3.js](http://d3js.org/), [dc.js](http://dc-js.github.io/dc.js/) and [NVD3.js](http://nvd3.org/) charting packages.

 DataPlay alpha contains a rudimentary selection of datasets drawn from [data.gov.uk](http://data.gov.uk/), along with political information taken from the [BBC](http://www.bbc.co.uk/news/), which was extracted and analysed via [python](https://www.python.org/) scripted [import.io](https://import.io/) and Go implemented [embed.ly](http://embed.ly/).